-Acute, exanthematic form of the lichen planus.
-In contrast to the classical lichen planus, the eruptive exanthematic variant often lacks the grouped arrangement of the papules and gives way to a disorderly disseminated distribution pattern.
-The exanthematic lichen planus tends to form large plaques, which dissolve only marginally into individual papules.
-The formation of erythroderma is possible (although extremely rare).
+Acute, exanthematous form of lichen planus.
+In contrast to classic lichen planus, the grouped arrangement of papules is often absent in the eruptive exanthematous variant and gives way to a disorderly disseminated distribution pattern.
+Exanthematous lichen planus tends to form large plaques that resolve only marginally into individual papules.
+The development of erythroderma is possible (although extremely rare).

 EtiopathogenesisThis section has been translated automatically.